Clauses of contrast

 Despite/in spite of

-Despite and in spite of are normally followed by a noun or a –ing verb.
+Despite and in spite of are usually followed by a noun or a –ing verb.
 They can go at the beginning or in the middle of the sentence.

 - Despite/In spite of the rain, we went to the concert.